Join our group at UTokyo!

 I supervise PhD students in Department of Complexity Science and Engineering (Kashiwa Campus) and Department of Computer Science (Hongo Campus) at the University of Tokyo.

-If you are interested in applying, I would appreciate it if you could first review our recent publications at UTokyo to see whether our papers resonate with you.
-If you feel the vision and research directions of the lab are aligned with your research interests, please review the official guidelines at the links above and feel free to contact me with your CV, academic transcripts (for bachelor and master degrees), any previous papers you have published, and a few-page research proposal.
+If you are interested in applying, I would appreciate it if you could first review our recent papers at UTokyo to see whether our papers resonate with you.
+If you feel the vision and research directions of the lab are strongly aligned with your research interests, skills, and experience, please review the official guidelines at the links above and feel free to contact me with your CV, academic transcripts (for bachelor and master degrees), any previous papers you have published, and a few-page research proposal.
 Don't include a timeline in the proposal as it is usually less informative for pre-screening and is not needed.
 If you have questions before preparing a proposal, feel free to reach out.

 Graduate students (Master's)